 Street voices

 "Green flag is basically used to describe someone that's good, has good attributes, they, you know, there's nothing suspicious about them, good signs about them, typically used in like, you know, when talking about someone you're in a relationship with or someone you're getting to know.
-An example would be, oh my god, when he took me on a date yesterday, he opened the door for me, got me a bouquet of my favorite flowers without even me even having asking him to do that.
+An example would be, oh my god, when he took me on a date yesterday, he opened the door for me, got me a bouquet of my favorite flowers without even me even asking him to do that.
 He's such a green flag."

 What it means